ubaldot/defrecs/README.md

 > The definitions of the publish and subscribe function is always the
 > same.
 The only thing that changes is the dimension in the `memcpy`
 > function.
 In the future we may thing to automatically generate that part of
-> code based on some `.yamli/.json` file used to configure the input and
+> code based on some `.yaml/.json` file used to configure the input and
 > output of the components.

-3. Header files of each component must only contain the declaration of the init function, the step function, and the subscribe_ functions.
+3. Header files of each component must only contain the declaration of the init function, the step function, and the subscribe functions.

    1. The `*_init()` function is called by `application_setup.c` file,